 50A.
 Driver using foreign country’s driver’s licence etc. to carry it etc.

-(1) A person whose authority to drive depends on a licence or authorisation granted under the law of an external licensing authority is required —
+(1) A person whose authority to drive depends on a licence or authorisation granted under the law of an external licensing authority (as defined in the Road Traffic (Authorisation to Drive) Act 2008 section 3(1)) is required —

 (a) while driving a motor vehicle on a road, to carry —